 Search results for:

-Facebook members are now being targeted by cyber attackers with “Google Android malware” to conquer a “common authentication mechanism” used by the banking system, according to a recent article published on the Security Week website.
-This malware, called iBanking, has the ability to “steal SMS messages“, “redirect incoming phone calls” and “capture audio using the device’s microphone“, according to the report.
-Additional information released in the report shows that iBanking is not the originator of this issue – it begins with an infection in the user’s computer.
+According to a recent article published on the Security Week website, Facebook members are now being targeted by cyber attackers with "_Google Android malware_" to conquer a "_common authentication mechanism_" used by the banking system.
+This malware, called iBanking, can _"steal SMS messages_", "_redirect incoming phone calls_" and "_capture audio using the device's microphone," according to the report.
+However, additional information released in the report shows that iBanking is not the originator of this issue – it begins with an infection in the user's computer.

-Read more about this type of attack in the full article and how researchers say that an installation of iBanking proves to be a common occurrence today.
+Read more about this type of attack in the complete article and how researchers say that an installation of iBanking proves to be a common occurrence today.

 Written by Bryon Turcotte / April 22, 2014